seanhamilton/ut2004install.py/README.md

 version CDs or DVD.
 Editor's Choice Edition should work but is untested.
 Notably the Mac version DVD is not currently supported.

+**If you own any other installation media, especially the official Mac install DVD, and are willing to send a disc image or physical media, please email <seanhamilton@gmail.com>**

 UT2004 3369.2 Mac OS X patch
 ============================